Instant Pot beer cheese soup is a great German meal that’s sure to be a hit in your house too. Served with pretzel rolls, it’s our favorite.

 I think you really only need some bread in air fryer with this to make it a complete meal everyone will love.
 The most popular is this 3 ingredient beer bread of course!

-Whether you choose air fryer garlic bread, simple dinner rolls or just throw some refrigerated biscuits in the oven.
+Whether you choose air fryer garlic bread, simple easy dinner rolls or just throw some refrigerated biscuits in the oven.
 They all work well for a quick meal.

 Once it has cooled down to room temperature you should store in airtight containers and store in the fridge.
 Then reheat in a microwave safe bowl in 30 second intervals stirring in between cook times.
 This is how to freeze soup if you need to save it longer too.